 Setting Up PGP in Outlook with gpg4o

-Gpg4o is popular among users looking to integrate OpenPGP with Outlook 2010-2016.
+Gpg4o is popular among users looking to integrate OpenPGP with Outlook 2016 to Outlook 2021 and Outlook 365.
 It is one of the most straightforward and easy to install ways to implement PGP for Outlook.

 Setting Up PGP in Apple Mail with GPGTools

 GPG Tools offers a broad suite of software to encrypt all areas of your Mac system.
 The package contains an email plugin for Apple Mail.
-Other tools include a key manager, allowing you to use GPG in almost any application, as well as an engine so you can use GPG with the command line.
+Other tools include a key manager, allowing you to use GPG in almost any application, and an engine for using GPG with the command line.

 Setting Up PGP in Thunderbird with Enigmail

 Enigmail is a security add-on that integrates with SeaMonkey, Epyrus, and Postbox.
-Enigmail was originally developed for Thunderbird, however latest versions of Thunderbird are no longer supported.
-Enigmail is free and can be used, modified and distributed under the terms of the Mozilla Public License.
+It was originally developed for Thunderbird, but the latest versions of Thunderbird are no longer supported.
+Enigmail is free and can be used, modified, and distributed under the terms of the Mozilla Public License.

 Advanced PGP Encryption Concepts